truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Useful resources: https://cloud.google.com/compute/docs/storing-retrieving-metadata?hl=en

-You can query different kind of metadata:
+You can query different kinds of metadata:
 * at project level: http://metadata.google.internal/computeMetadata/v1/project/
 * at Instance level: http://metadata.google.internal/computeMetadata/v1/instance/

 Please note:
-* for querying metadata using CURL, you absolutly need to add the header `Metadata-Flavor: Google`
+* for querying metadata using CURL, you absolutely need to add the header `Metadata-Flavor: Google`
-* You can't use a X-forwarded-For header
+* You can't use the X-forwarded-For header
 * When querying metadata, you also get the quotas your project is currently assigned

 #### Reading instance metadata to obtain application configuration